 How long does it take to learn another language?

-Our full-time transitional bilingual education (TBE) program in District 45, although being transitoinal after third grade, has a content allocation plan to help K-3rd bilingual teachers know how to balance English and Spanish instruction.
+Our full-time transitional bilingual education (TBE) program in District 45, although transitional after 4th grade, has a content allocation plan to help K-3rd bilingual teachers know how to balance English and Spanish instruction.
 It provides consistency between bilingual programs across the district and supports students in learning both of their languages.

 How do we know if our ELs are making progress in the English language?

-All English learners in Illinois public schools grades K-12 must be assessed annually for English proficiency growth and academic progress.
-Every year, the ACCESS for ELLs exam is used to assess English language proficiency while the Illinois Assessment of Readiness (IAR) exam is used to assess academic achievement in English.
+All English learners in Illinois public schools, grades K-12, must be assessed annually for growth in English proficiency and academic progress.
+Every year, the WIDA ACCESS exam is used to assess English language proficiency, while the Illinois Assessment of Readiness (IAR) exam is used to assess academic achievement in English.

 As a district, we also use local measures to monitor the academic progress of all learners.
-ELL teachers, bilingual teachers, and general education teachers work collaboratively to ensure English learners are showing growth in English.
+EL teachers, bilingual teachers, and general education teachers work collaboratively to ensure that English learners show growth in English.

 How can parents help their children learn?